Knowledge of natural homemade insecticides will go a long way towards the goal of producing non-toxic, healthy vegetables.

 Diatomaceous Earth – Nature’s Deadly Soil

 We should warn you that some animals do not react well to diatomaceous earth and pet owners should carefully research the use of this before buying it.
 However, assuming your pets are fine with it – you just scatter it over the plants.
+It’s one of the easiest natural and homemade insecticides to use.
+It works very well on tomato plants, we find.

 It works by dehydrating bugs to death by drawing water out of the fatty tissue in their bodies.
 You need to reapply it after it rains though.